jlegatheaux/RC2020-assignments/assignment-0/README.md

 As you will see, CNSS is a piece of software for a simple Network Simulation tool, allowing the definition of a network topology (defined in configuration files), with nodes interconneted by links.
 With CNSS you can program the processing behavior of nodes in the defined network and implementing protocolos involving message flows between different nodes.

 CNSS is written in Java 8.
 The source code is publicly available and hosted at GitHub.
-For the Assignment 0 follow all the steps below in this page.
+For the Assignment 0 follow all the 3 steps below in this page.

 ----
-*Obs) You also have this Assignment-0 (composed by 3 STEPS) as a Live-Version using a Jupyter Notebook / Google Collaboratory.
+*Obs) You also have the Assignment-0 (3 STEPS) as a Live-Version using a Jupyter Notebook / Google Collaboratory.
 You can try using the following links:*